-Flag of Host Country

-Flag of another nation

-State or Province Flag

-Club or District Banner

-Extreme right of speakers
+1. Flag of Host Country Extreme right of speakers

-Left of Host Flag
+2. Flag of another nation Left of Host Flag

-Left of other nation Flag
+3. State or Province Flag4.
+Club or District BannerLeft of other nation FlagLeft of State/Province Flag

-Left of State/Province Flag

 When flags of two or more nations and/or states are displayed, they are to be on staffs of the same height.
 The flags should be of approximately the same size.